4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

 #### Unchecked for list box/No for input
 `Gramática JSON: "none"`

 When this option is selected, 4D does not do any automatic line returns and the last word that can be displayed may be truncated.
-In text type areas, carriage returns are supported:
+En las áreas de tipo de texto, se soportan los retornos de carro:

 ![](assets/en/FormObjects/wordwrap3.png)